Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 ### 4.2 Tactical Meetings

-The Secretary of a Circle is responsible for scheduling regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
+The Board Master of a Circle is responsible for scheduling regular **_“Tactical Meetings”_** to facilitate the Circle’s operations.
 The Facilitator is responsible for presiding over Tactical Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 4.2.1 Focus & Intent